create3000/x_ite/docs/_posts/components/Text/FontStyle.md

 FontStyle is an X3DFontStyleNode that defines the size, family, justification, and other styles used by Text nodes.

-The FontStyle node belongs to the **Text** component and its default container field is *fontStyle.* It is available from X3D version 2.0 or later.
+The FontStyle node belongs to the **Text** component and its default container field is *fontStyle.* It is available from X3D version 2.0 or higher.

 ## Hierarchy